 Level

 The CIMPA School is intended first and foremost for young mathematicians from the country in which it is held or from neighbouring countries.
 The level should be suited to the local situation and offer a range of activities from pre-doc to post-doc level.
-Under no circumstances should the school be a conference or workshop.
+Under no circumstances should the school be a conference.

 Duration of the school and contribution of each team member